BSC-CNS-EAPM/Neoantigens-NOAH/README.md

 --------
+Code made by Oriol Gracia, Pep Amengual.
-Thanks to Roc Farriol and Albert Cañellas for testing and bugs solving
+Thanks to Roc Farriol and Albert Cañellas for testing and bugs solving.